 "What I love most about this university is how diverse and welcoming the people are.
 It's unlike other communities where you feel like you are alone and don't have others to relate to, this campus attests truly to making people feel like they belong to a community and bringing people of different backgrounds together."

 Zahraa Al-Beedani is a fourth year psychology major that works as a Student Assistant for First Year Programming as well as a Student Org Consultant.

 Most of my work revolves around the Engaged Scholar Community and creating new programs and initiatives for student organizations and first year students.
 My favorite part of working at the OSL has to be my coworkers.
 They inspire me to ask questions, push myself, and take creative risks.
 I believe that involvement on campus means making the most out of every opportunity to grow and learn on campus and utilizing these experiences to become the best version of yourself.

-My name is Sara Dokter and I am the Office of Student Life Fraternity and Sorority Life Student Assistant.
-I help create programs for Greek Life, plan events, and workshops that might be useful for anyone in Greek Life or interested in learning more about it.
-Additionally, I work with the New Student Engagement team.
-My role there is to create transfer student programs for any current and incoming transfer students.
+Sara Dokter and I am the Office of Student Life Fraternity and Sorority Life Student Assistant.
+She help create programs for Greek Life, plan events, and workshops that might be useful for anyone in Greek Life or interested in learning more about it.
+Additionally, Sara works with the New Student Engagement team. her role there is to create transfer student programs for any current and incoming transfer students.

 "What I love most about UM-Dearborn is how welcoming it is.
 I had moved here and didn't know anyone, but people came up to me and got to know me.
 Additionally, a lot of the programs that OSL offered helped me to become more social and become more of a leader not only within my academics but also my personal life."